jcubic/wayne/README.md

 ## First load

-According to the spec the default behavior of service worker is to control the HTTP requests after reload of the page.
+According to the spec, the default behavior of the Service Worker is to control the HTTP requests after reloading the page.
 To make the SW always in control use this code in your SW:

 ```javascript
 self.addEventListener('activate', (event) => {